usc-isi-i2/datamart/query_api.md

 language allows the three ways of searching to be mixed-and-matched and combined into one query.

+The JSON Schema of the query language is [here].
+Sample queries can be found [here] and [here].

-The query returns a ranked list of dataset matches.
+The query returns a ranked list of dataset matches in JSON.
 Each match contains a match score, metadata of the matched dataset, and a description of how the dataset satisfies the given query.
 The query results can used to further refined the search by TA3 users, or by smart joiner to create augmented datasets.

+The JSON Schema for result is [here].
+Sample results can be found [here].

 ### 1. Input